thebozzcl/flip-companion/README.md

 * Fine-tune looks so it blends with SteamOS better
 * Proper build and install instructions

+Disclaimer:

+Modified with heavy AI usage.
+Please do not use my changes as an example of how to implement ANYTHING in Rust, Slint or Tokio.

 # Flip Companion

 Bottom-screen companion app for the **AYANEO Flip DS** running [Bazzite](https://bazzite.gg/).